Kurt Warner

 Kurtis Eugene Warner (born June 22, 1971) is an American former professional football quarterback who played in the National Football League (NFL) for 12 seasons, primarily with the St. Louis Rams and Arizona Cardinals.
 His career, which saw him ascend from an undrafted free agent to a two-time Most Valuable Player and Super Bowl MVP, is widely regarded as one of the greatest Cinderella stories in NFL history.

 After playing college football for the Northern Iowa Panthers from 1990 to 1993, Warner spent four years without being named to an NFL roster.
 He was signed by the Green Bay Packers in 1994, but released before the regular season and instead played three seasons for the Iowa Barnstormers of the Arena Football League (AFL).
 Warner landed his first NFL roster spot in 1998 with the Rams, holding a backup position until he was thrust into becoming St. Louis's starter the following season.
 During his first season as an NFL starting quarterback, Warner led The Greatest Show on Turf offense to the Rams' first Super Bowl title in Super Bowl XXXIV, earning him league and Super Bowl MVP honors.
 He won his second league MVP award two years later en route to an appearance in Super Bowl XXXVI.
 Released from St. Louis in 2004 amid a performance decline, Warner spent one season with the New York Giants before revitalizing his career in Arizona.
 His most successful season with the Cardinals was in 2008 when he led them to the franchise's first Super Bowl appearance in Super Bowl XLIII.

 Considered the NFL's greatest undrafted player, Warner is the only undrafted player to be named NFL MVP and Super Bowl MVP and the only undrafted quarterback to lead his team to a Super Bowl victory.
 He was also the first quarterback to win a Super Bowl during his first season as the primary starter.
 Warner was inducted to the Pro Football Hall of Fame in 2017.
 He is the only player inducted to both the Pro Football Hall of Fame and the Arena Football Hall of Fame.

-Early life and college
+Early life

+Kurtis Eugene Warner was born on June 22, 1971, in Burlington, Iowa.
+Warner played high school football at Regis High School in Cedar Rapids, Iowa, graduating in 1989.

+College career

-Born in Burlington, Iowa, Warner played football at Regis High School in Cedar Rapids, graduating in 1989.
-After graduation from high school, he attended the University of Northern Iowa, graduating in 1993.
-At UNI, Warner was third on the Panthers' depth chart until his senior year.
+After high school, Warner attended the University of Northern Iowa, graduating in 1993.
+At UNI, he was third on the Panthers' depth chart until his senior year.
 When Warner was finally given the chance to start, he was named the Gateway Conference's Offensive Player of the Year and first-team all-conference.